Residential HVAC Maintenance 101

 Humidifiers

-• Humidifier pads should be replaced at least once per year, every fall before you start using it
+• Humidifier Pads: These absorb moisture as air passes over them, and they need to be replaced at least once a year, preferably in the fall before you start using the unit.

 Typical Residential HVAC Humidifer